sthh-hub/sthh-hub/README.md

 ## 🚀 About Me

-🔭 I'm currently working on developing **AI-integrated systems** that solve real-world business problems.
+🔭 I'm currently working on developing **AI-integrated systems** that solve real-world business problems. <br>
-🌱 I have strong experience in **analyzing user needs** and designing **cost-effective, scalable architectures** that balance functionality and efficiency.
+🌱 I have strong experience in **analyzing user needs** and designing **cost-effective, scalable architectures** that balance functionality and efficiency. <br>
-🌎 I'm passionate about **turning business ideas into MVPs** that can be validated and iterated quickly.
+🌎 I'm passionate about **turning business ideas into MVPs** that can be validated and iterated quickly. <br>
-💡 I thrive at the intersection of **technology, product thinking, and business goals**.
+💡 I thrive at the intersection of **technology, product thinking, and business goals**. <br>

 ## 💻 Tech Arsenal
 <div align="left">